-Past ovarian cancer research
+Past research into ovarian cancer

 Help us beat cancer sooner